-Sue: He’s really, really nice.
+Sue: He’s really nice.
 I want to give him a big cuddle.
-He looks good for a 69-year-old.
-I’m glad his team aren’t winning any food, though.
-He said he wanted to lose some weight, and we all know why he wants to do that (beyond living longer, of course).
+And I bet he’s secretly pleased his team isn’t winning any food, because he says he wants to lose some weight, and we all know why he wants to do that, beyond living longer, of course.
 He wants to be in the 50th anniversary special.
-Anyway, I don’t think we’ll see him eat any testicles until Nadine and Helen are voted out.
-He just needs to sit tight.

-Me: Yes, Peter Davison’s face didn’t really work when Colin took over.
+Me: Yes, Peter Davison’s face didn’t fit when Colin took over.

-Sue: It’s colourful.
-Very Top of the Pops.
-And Colin looks very friendly in these titles.
+Sue: It’s very Top of the Pops.
+And Colin seems friendly in these.
 Tom looked miserable in his.
-The Twin Dilemma… I bet you’d fancy a dilemma like that, wouldn’t you, Neil?
-Which Cheeky Girl would you like to sleep with?
+The Twin Dilemma… I bet you’d like a dilemma like that, wouldn’t you, Neil?
+Which Cheeky Girl would you choose to sleep with?

-Sue: It’s Planet of the Bowl Cuts.
+Sue: We’ve landed on the planet of the bowl-cuts.
 I still feel bad about cutting my friend Tucker’s hair like that.
-No wonder she didn’t speak to me for ages.
+No wonder she wouldn’t speak to me for years.

-The titular twins, Romulus and Remus, are playing a game of backgammon crossed with chess.
+The titular twins, Romulus and Remus, are playing a game that manages to combine both backgammon and chess.
 Hey, it’s the future!

-Sue: Is the programme trying to appeal to its core audience at this point?
-You know, by setting it in a chess club for geeks?
+Sue: Is Doctor Who trying to appeal to its core audience at this point?
+You know, by setting this in a chess club for geeks.

 Sue: They need to spend an afternoon on the naughty step.

-Sue: A pair of Adrics?
-Are they mad?
-They’re terrible.
-They make Matthew Waterhouse look like Daniel Craig.
+Sue: So they’re a pair of Adrics?
+Ha!
+They make Matthew Waterhouse look like Daniel Craig!

-On the TARDIS, the Sixth Doctor is getting used to his new body…
+Meanwhile the Sixth Doctor is still getting used to his new body.

-Sue: I like this.
-It’s a quick, no-nonsense regeneration.
-The Doctor usually spends an episode in bed or he acts really weird for a bit.
-There’s no mucking about, here.
+Sue: I really like this.
+This is a quick, no-nonsense regeneration.
+The Doctor usually spends an episode in bed, or he acts really weird for ages.
+There’s no mucking about here.

 Sue likes the new Doctor’s features almost as much as he does.

-Sue: Colin is quite handsome.
+Sue: Colin’s quite handsome, actually.
 His face has a lot of character.
-That was the trouble with Peter sometimes – he was too pretty to be that interesting.
+That was the trouble with Peter – he was too pretty to be that interesting.

 Sue: It’s a very good performance.
-Colin is really going for it.
-His laugh is very creepy.
+Colin’s really going for it, and his laugh is very creepy.

 Me and Sue: Noooooooooooooo!

-An elderly man named Edgeworth appears out of nowhere.
-He manipulates the twins into leaving with him.
+Back on the Planet of the Bowl-Cuts, an elderly man named Edgeworth appears out of thin air and convinces the twins to leave with him.

-Sue: An old man with white hair kidnapping young children… That would be funny if it wasn’t happening for real in the studio next door.
+Sue: So a creepy old man with white hair is kidnapping young children… If only it wasn’t happening for real in the studio next door.

 Sue: It clashes a bit.

-Sue: At least he likes cats.
-He’s OK in my book if he likes cats.
-It’s a shame he’s stuck in that bloody costume, though.
+Sue: At least he likes cats, which means he’s okay in my book.
+It’s just a shame he’s stuck in that bloody costume.
 Colin would have looked wonderful in a black suit.
-Not a cheap one, mind.

-Sue: That’s almost as bad!
-Still, anything would look good next to Colin right now.
+Sue: That’s almost as bad.
+Still, anything would seem good next to Colin right now.
 He looks like a court jester.

 Sue: It’s a mission statement, I suppose.
-This is the programme saying “He’s not Peter Davison”.
-In fact, he’s as far from Peter Davison as it’s possible to get.
-It’s a very brave thing to do.
+This is the programme saying, “He’s not Peter Davison any more”.
+In fact, he’s probably as far from Peter Davison as it’s possible to get.
+It’s a brave thing to do, actually.